 Because, well, every baby, toddler, and child is unique.
 And your situation is, of course, different from my situation.

 But there is still value in learning from one another, don’t you think?
 Maybe your situation is different from mine, but it’s pretty similar to this other mama.
 And when it comes to getting babies to sleep and toddlers sleeping through the night, we’ll try just about anything, amIright?!

 So I gathered up some awesome mom friends who each have first-hand experience with bedtime battles and getting kids to sleep through the night – and are happy to share what worked for them!

 Now, let’s see what tips and advice they have to get your kids to sleep & sleep through the night…

 This post has affiliate links.
 Please see my disclosure policy.

 First, a quick disclaimer: This kids sleep advice should not take the place of baby and child sleep safety guidelines and guidance from your child’s pediatrician.
 See the American Academy of Pediatrics Sleep Guidelines and the CDC’s Safe Sleep for Babies recommendations for more information.

-Moms: How do manage bedtime & help your kids sleep through the night?
+How do you manage bedtime & help your child sleep through the night?

 Hit PLAY on the video to see the top sleep tips first!